Getting Close Matters

 Here are the steps to accounting for each of these segments when determining your TDEE:

-Step 1 — An estimated number for resting metabolic rate (RMR) is included in the large box at the bottom left of your Bod Pod printout.
+Step 1 — An estimated number for resting metabolic rate (RMR) is included in the large box at the bottom left of your Bod Pod printout (for Project You InBody participants, you can find this near the middle on the right hand side of your printout).
 This is a predictive calculation based on your body composition rather than height/weight estimates.

 Step 2 — Determine your lifestyle factor (1, 2, 3, or 4) and multiply your RMR accordingly to account for RMR + NEAT calories.